siterepos/siterepos/README.md

 - 👋 Hi, I’m @siterepos
-- 👀 This account hosts repositories for client sites, apps, and projects
+- 🏢 This account maintains repositories for client sites, apps, and projects

 <!---
 siterepos/siterepos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.